The Whale God: Production

 Yonesaburo Tsukiji was originally appointed to the tokusatsu filming of The Whale God, however he was suddenly transferred to the 1962 film The Great Wall, and Toru Matoba instead became the tokusatsu director for The Whale God.

 Despite color tokusatsu films having existed since the 1956 film Warning from Space, both The Whale God and the later Gamera, the Giant Monster were produced in black-and-white due to Daiei Film's financial situation.

+Unlike later productions by other companies, (Note: Most notably Gappa: The Triphibian Monster by Nikkatsu and The X from Outer Space by Shochiku.)
+Daiei Film intentionally avoided receiving any assistances from Eiji Tsuburaya and his team for their tokusatsu films, including The Whale God and the Gamera franchise.
+At that time, domestic film studios had faced constraints from the Six-Company Agreement (Five-Company Agreement), led by Masaichi Nagata himself, to prevent unfettered sharing of human resources and expertise by different companies.

 Manga

 A three-part manga adaptation of The Whale God by Takao Saito was serialized in Weekly Bokura Magazine beginning in January 1979.
 It was collected as a tankōbon by Leed Publishing in November 2008.

 Legacy

-Although not strictly depicting a fictional monster (kaiju), The Whale God was the first Daiei Film production to feature a rampaging megafauna, predating the company's Gamera and Daimajin franchises and the Japanese "Kaiju Boom" of the mid-to-late-1960s.
+Although not strictly depicting a fictional monster (kaiju), The Whale God was the first Daiei Film production to feature a rampaging megafauna, predating the company's Gamera and Daimajin franchises and the Japanese "Kaiju Boom" of the mid-to-late-1960s; the boom was formed after The Whale God and early Gamera films under constraints from the aforementioned Six-Company Agreement (Five-Company Agreement).
+Various crews (Note: Such as Toru Matoba, Fuminori Ohashi, Ryosaku Takayama, and so on.) and actors of The Whale God subsequently contributed in tokusatsu productions both by Daiei and other companies.

 A possible reference to the film, involving Gamera encountering a cow-calf pair of North Pacific right whales, was included in the screenplay to the 1999 film Gamera 3: Revenge of Iris, but went unused.
+The authors of the Gamera franchise participated in the book, which featured a concept plot based on the scrapped Gamera film due to the bankruptcy of Daiei, involving the Whale God along with Gamera franchise characters and Nezura and Pairan.

-Following the theatrical release of the film, its title "Kujira Gami" has been occasionally used by other authors such as Shigeru Mizuki.
+Following the theatrical release of the film, its title "Kujira Gami" has been sporadically used for whale-related entities by other authors and franchises such as Shigeru Mizuki and Yōsuke Takahashi.